jamilditter/weather_jamil/README.md

 # Seattle vs Portland Precipitation

-> This project wants to compare the city of Portland, OR, and the city of Seattle, WA, and see which has more average rainfall.
+> This project seeks to compare the city of Portland, OR, and the city of Seattle, WA, and see which has more average rainfall.

 ---